Upper Valley Vet – Hot Weather Tips

 Following an episode of heat stroke, take your dog to a veterinarian as soon as possible.
 Heat stroke may result in breathing problems that need further treatment.
 Program your veterinarian’s emergency contact information into your phone for quick access.
 Other consequences of heat stroke include kidney failure, irregular heartbeat, and seizures.
 These complications can occur hours or days later.

 Prevention and knowledge of your pet’s normal behavior along with being prepared will help you enjoy the outdoors with your pet all summer long.
-If you have further questions regarding heat stroke or other summer related issues, please contact our Rexburg animal hospital for further information.
+If you have further questions regarding heat stroke or other summer related issues, please contact our Rexburg animal hospital at (208) 356-4271 for further information.